Academic Policies

 Traditional Students

-Traditional students admitted to NYU Rory Meyers College of Nursing, enroll as freshmen in the fall semesters and complete their liberal arts and science courses prior to starting the first nursing clinical sequence courses in the fall of their Junior Year.
+Traditional students admitted to NYU Rory Meyers College of Nursing enroll as freshmen in the fall semesters and complete their liberal arts and science courses prior to starting the first nursing clinical sequence courses in the fall of their Junior Year.
 Traditional students have summers off, which allow for global coursework, volunteer, externship, and internship experiences at health care agencies.
-Due to the way courses are sequenced at NYU Meyers, transfer students who begin their first clinical nursing sequence in the spring semester must follow a 15 month progression plan with a January graduation date.
+Due to the way courses are sequenced at NYU Meyers, transfer students who begin their first clinical nursing sequence in the spring semester must follow a 15-month progression plan with a January graduation date.

 Accelerated Students

-Accelerated Students admitted to NYU Meyers have a minimum of a baccalaureate degree in another field and have completed (or will complete) all pre-requisite courses.
+Accelerated Students admitted to NYU Meyers have a minimum of a baccalaureate degree in another field and have completed (or will complete) all prerequisite courses.
 Accelerated students enter clinical sequence courses either in the fall (with a January graduation date) or spring (a May graduation date) with a 15 month consecutive progression plan (f/sp/su/f or sp/su/f/sp).

 Leave of Absence, Withdrawal and Maintenance of Matriculation

-NYU Meyers students who are taking a leave of absence are referred to their academic advisor to discuss their request for a Leave of Absence (LOA), term withdrawal, or total withdrawal from the university.
-A leave of absence (personal or medical) may be taken for a maximum of two semesters; that is, two continuous semesters equaling one academic year or two separate LOA semesters each taken in different academic years.
+NYU Meyers students who are taking a leave of absence are referred to their academic adviser to discuss their request for a Leave of Absence (LOA), term withdrawal, or total withdrawal from the university.
+A leave of absence (personal or medical) may be taken for a maximum of two semesters; that is, two continuous semesters equaling one academic year or two separate LOA semesters, each taken in different academic years.
 Two LOAs are the maximum in the lifetime of a degree.
 (Note: newly admitted students are not allowed to take a leave of absence within the first semester they matriculate, unless it is on or after the census date for that first semester.
 Instead, new students are withdrawn from classes up until the census date of the respective first semester of matriculation, and are eligible to have their admissions application updated for consideration for an upcoming semester.
-Admissions deferrals are not granted for accelerated, nor transfer students.)
+Admissions deferrals are not granted for accelerated or transfer students.)

 Please note that leave of absence requests for medical reasons are assessed by the NYU Student Health Center prior to approval.